Gentlemen of the Road

 Gentlemen of the Road is a 2007 serial novel by American author Michael Chabon.
-It is a "swashbuckling adventure" set in the kaganate of Khazaria (now southwest Russia) around AD 950.
+It is a "swashbuckling adventure" set in the khaganate of Khazaria (now southwest Russia) around AD 950.
 It follows two Jewish bandits who become embroiled in a rebellion and a plot to restore a displaced Khazar prince to the throne.

 Plot summary

 The story centers on two world-traveling Jewish bandits who style themselves with the euphemism "gentlemen of the road."
 Amram is a hulking Abyssinian (African) who is equally proficient with an axe as a game of shatranj; he is haunted by the disappearance of his daughter many years ago.
-His companion is Zelikman, a Frankish (German) physician who uses an oversized bloodletting lancet as a rapier.
+His companion is Zelikman, a Frankish (German) Jewish physician who uses an oversized bloodletting lancet as a rapier.
 Zelikman has a morbid personality due to the trauma of watching his family slaughtered in a pogrom.

 The two bandits begin in the Kingdom of Arran, where they con the customers of an inn with a staged duel.
 Before they can collect their winnings, a mahout attempts to hire them to safeguard his charge, Filaq, a fugitive Khazar prince.
 Filaq's family was murdered by the usurping bek, Buljan.
 Before the pair can give their answer, Buljan's assassins kill the mahout, and the two gentlemen escape with Filaq, intent on collecting a reward from his wealthy relatives.
 Filaq, on the other hand, is committed to escaping and taking vengeance on Buljan.

 The group arrives at the home of Filaq's relatives and discovers that everyone has been slaughtered.
 Filaq is abducted by the band of mercenaries responsible, who have been searching for him on Buljan's behalf.
 Filaq manages to sow discord among the mercenaries, winning most of them over to his plan to unseat Buljan.
 One of the dissenters, named Hanukkah, is left for dead on the roadside; after Zelikman heals him, Hanukkah switches his allegiance, devoting himself to Zelikman.